zoicware/ZOICWARE/features.md

 ### Disable Updates
 - This tweak will disable automatic windows updates and the related services
 ### Disable Windows Defender
-- CAUTION: Disabling Windows Defender could leave you vaulnarble to malicous attacks!
+- CAUTION: Disabling Windows Defender could leave you vulnerable to malicous attacks!
 - This tweak will disable windows defender and all releated services
 ### Disable Windows Telemetry
 - This tweak will disable telemetry with group policy however, this only applies to server and ltsc builds